DKdEviL/Checkout-Portal/README.md

 ## Tools and Frameworks

-### Spring Boot
-- **Advantages**:
-    - Simplifies the setup and development of new Spring applications.
-    - Offers a wide range of tools and frameworks under the Spring ecosystem.
-    - Provides production-ready features such as metrics, health checks, and externalized configuration.
-- **Limitations**:
-    - Can be heavyweight for very simple applications.
-    - Requires a good understanding of the Spring ecosystem to leverage its full potential.

 ### H2 Database
 - **Advantages**:
     - Lightweight, fast, and in-memory database, ideal for development and testing.
     - Easy integration with Spring Boot.
 - **Limitations**:
     - Not suitable for production environments due to limited scalability and durability.
-  #### Note: We could use `PostgreSQL` if needed to make the service more robust, scalable and production ready, but for simplicity of development work I chose to use H2 database.
+  #### Note: I could've used `PostgreSQL` if needed to make the service more robust, scalable and production ready, but for simplicity of development work I chose to use H2 database.

 ### Thymeleaf
 - **Advantages**: